SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Expanding-the-Wiki.md

 <img src="/slimefun-images/github-tutorial-pages.png" alt="Pages directory">

-Now open up any of the ".md" files you see in that folder.<br>
+Now open up any of the ".md" files you see in that folder.

 To edit this page, simply click on the "edit"-icon.

 <img src="/slimefun-images/github-tutorial-edit.png" alt="Edit File Button">

-Now you can edit that page's content.<br>
+Now you can edit that page's content.

-The pages are written in GitHub's markdown language, the syntax is pretty easy, you can always consult [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) if you need help.<br>
+The pages are written in GitHub's markdown language, the syntax is pretty easy, you can always consult [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) if you need help.

 If you need to embed images, please jump to [Step 2.3: Uploading images](#23-uploading-images).

 **Make sure to save your changes by clicking the green "Commit changes" button at the bottom!**